jay-johnson/metalnetes/docs/source/index.rst

     ./ae/_uninstall.sh

-Please wait for the Persistent Volume Claims to be Deleted
+Please wait for the Persistent Volume Claims to be deleted

 ::